 Take a stroll along the Dufferin Terrace, a high boardwalk on the St-Lawrence River for beautiful views of the colorful fall landscape and the spectacular Frontenac Castle.

 Frontenac Castle or the Fairmont Le Château Frontenac is one of Quebec’s most iconic and historic hotels.
 While it may not be in everyone’s budget, the morning view from the Dufferin Terrace is definitely worth it.

 Fall in Quebec

-No matter where you go, you will always find wonderful places to see fall foliage in Quebec.
+No matter where you go, you will always find wonderful places to see fall colors in Quebec.
 The province is a beautiful place to explore, and fall is the best time of the year to visit.
-The colours are stunning, the weather is delightful, and the people are welcoming all-year-round.
+The colors are stunning, the weather is delightful, and the people are welcoming all year round.